lucasclopesr/ldap-notes/README.md

 ## Further work

 - Check out how to import already existing users using `migrationstool`.
-- Check out how to setup a more secure LDAP connecetion (not using default `389` port).
+- Check out how to setup a more secure LDAP connection (not using default `389` port).
 - Improve this documentation (LOL).